 Although one would think that the basic concepts of statistics should be the same across all sciences, there is an amazing heterogeneity between fields in how statistics is taught and practiced.

 Another example is causal inference, and specifically the concept of mediators, confounders and colliders.
 This goes back at least to Pearl 2000 (see also Pearl 2009a,b), and with the popularity of SEMs in ecology, I’m sure that people have at least heard about causal inference in general.
 However, when reading the really excellent and highly recommended paper Lederer et al., 2019 “Control of confounding and reporting of results in causal inference studies.
-Guidance for authors from editors of respiratory, sleep, and critical care journals.” in our group seminar, I got the distinct feeling that the practical interpretation of these ideas is probably not very far in ecology (and seems to be further in medicine, given that this is a joint paper of the editors of this journal).
+Guidance for authors from editors of respiratory, sleep, and critical care journals.” in our group seminar, we also discussed that the practical implementation of these ideas is probably not very far in ecology (and seems to be further in medicine, given that this is a joint paper of the editors of this journal).

 Lederer et al. first nicely establish an operational concept of causality that I would broadly agree with also for ecology: assume we look at the effect of a target variable (something that could be manipulated = predictor) on another variable (the outcome = response) in the presence of other (non-target) variables.
-The goal of a causal analysis is is to control for these other variables, in such a way that we estimate the same effect size that we would obtain if only the target predictor was manipulated (as in a RCT).
+The goal of a causal analysis is is to control for these other variables, in such a way that we obtain the same effect size for the target variable that we would if the target predictor was manipulated in a controlled intervention (= experiment).

 - Controlling for confounders (back-doors, blue paths in the figure)

 - Not controlling for colliders, M-Bias, and other similar relationships (red paths)